5 Extras That Will Have You Standing Out At Your Trade Show Event

 1. Charging Stations

 In our world today everyone has their eye out for the nearest outlet where they can charge their devices.
-In a Trade show event letting your phone lay on the floor in a huge building is not the most sought after charging solution for attendees and even other exhibitors.
+In a trade show event, letting your phone lay on the floor in a huge building is not the most sought after charging solution for attendees or exhibitors.

 Set aside a portion of your exhibit booth space for charging modules.

-It can be as simple as this--include in your booth and decorate and design around it with your company's info.
+It can be as simple as the below.
+Make sure to place it conveniently in your booth, then decorate around it with your company and product information.

 If you are the venue or event manager, providing these stations will not only allow qualified attendees to stay longer to buy from your vendors but if you sold this feature as a sponsorship you can obtain valuable revenue.
 The right sponsor will jump all over this opportunity as it gives them huge exposure and goodwill credit for their company.